ampproject/amp.dev/pages/content/amp-dev/documentation/courses/intermediate-course-small/accepting-user-input-and-displaying-output.md

 AMP forms also provide additional possibilities on the inputs that make up the forms.
 For example, AMP adds `change` and `input-debounced` events to each input field to make it easier to track when users change information.
 AMP provides additional CSS hooks to make styling your forms easier.
 Lastly, AMP provides some polyfills that make sure your forms work well in all browsers.

 AMP provides a great deal of versatility for building forms.
-It’s worth spending some time browsing the documentation for [`<amp-form>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-form.md', locale=doc.locale).url.path}}) to absorb all of the various features that AMP provides.
+It's worth spending some time browsing the documentation for [`<amp-form>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-form.md', locale=doc.locale).url.path}}) to absorb all of the various features that AMP provides.

 ## Exercise 3: Building the Subscription Form